AscendNTNU/downward_target_tracker/README.md

 $ rosrun downward_target_tracker debugger
 ```

-Then, with the main tab open in the debugger, if you are
+With the main tab open in the debugger, if you are

 * looking at a target (red or green plate)
 * and you are either standing ONE METER above the ground at zero pitch and roll,